coffee2code/auto-hyperlink-urls/readme.txt

     * 045:
     * Ensure `reset_options()` resets values saved in the database
 * Change: Store setting name in constant
+* Change: Unit tests:
+    * Default `WP_TESTS_DIR` to `/tmp/wordpress-tests-lib` rather than erroring out if not defined via environment variable
 * Change: Add GitHub link to readme
 * Change: Note compatibility through WP 4.9+
 * Change: Drop compatibility with versions of WP older than 4.7